ZackDev/cookie-stack/README.md

 * go to the preferences (firefox), options (chromium)

-Export the current settings by clicking the `export to` button, which will open a file dialog, where the destination folder and file can be choosen.
+Export the current settings by clicking the `save to file` button, which will open a file dialog, where the destination folder and file can be choosen.

 Import settings by clicking the `Browse files` (firefox) or `Choose File` (chromium) button.
 This will present a file dialog where the file, from which the settings are read, can be selected.
 This process will override the currently existing settings.